 Electric Water Heaters

 Electric water heaters don’t have the carbon monoxide risk as gas water heaters do but there still are some safety hazards to consider.
 Electric water heaters must be installed by a professional that is experienced in electrical repairs and installations preferably and electrician.
 The water heater circuit must be sized correctly and installed to your current local building codes.
 Electric water heaters do not have a flame to heat the water there is a heater element that causes resistance which in turn produces heat.
 If the circuit is not sized properly this can cause the heater to not run efficiently or possibly cause an electrical fire.
 The circuit must also be fused properly, just because your old heater is electric does not mean the new electric heater’s circuit size will be the same.
 You will need a licensed insured electrician to install or inspect your electric circuit to your new water heater.
-Call Hoover @ 586-756-5676 or visit us at, hooverelectric.com to schedule and electrician to inspect your water heater circuit.
+Call Hoover @ 586-210-0757 or visit us at, hooverelectric.com to schedule an electrician to inspect your water heater circuit.
 Hoover recommends installing Bradford White for electric water heaters.